Updated August 2022

 - Moves one file at a time if you’re using a free account.

-This a robust solution for data migration from one cloud to another.
-Mover.io supports 20 different cloud storage providers and on-premise servers (or as they call them “connectors”), including traditional Dropbox, OneDrive, etc. Unfortunately, you cannot move your files from GD directly, only from G Suite account if available.
+This is a robust solution for data migration from one cloud to another.
+Mover.io supports 20 different cloud storage providers and on-premise servers (connectors).
+This includes expected options like Dropbox, OneDrive, and others.
+Unfortunately, you cannot move your files from Google Drive directly.
+Only from Google Workspace account if available.

 - Immediate data transfer & scheduled migration to choose from;